 8.1.1.3 Plastic Moment Capacity for Section 2-2

-Determine the plastic-moment M_p of the composite section using the equations provided in Appendix D of Section 6 in the Specification (Article D6.1).
-The longitudinal deck reinforcement is conservatively neglected.
-M_p is calculated for the tub girder as follows:
+Determine the plastic-moment $M_p$ of the composite section using the equations provided in Appendix D6 in the Specification (Article D6.1).
+The longitudinal deck reinforcement is conservatively neglected. $M_p$ is calculated for the tub girder as follows: